elliz/Recolour-CFD/README.md

 This is a quick-and-dirty implementation.
 I stopped work on it once it worked.

+It finds the colours using a simple algorithm that looks for white columns from the right hand side of the image.
+If you have vertical whitespace rivers in the task type names it will fail.

 Works in latest version of Chrome and Firefox ... not tested in other browsers.

 It is possible to convert to a bookmarklet/favlet